orzarchi/node-microioc/README.md

 Extract a few of the dependencies and the code that use them to a new class, and depend on it instead.

 ##### Create the container only once, at the start of your code.
-This should happend in app.js or a similiar file.
++ This should happen in app.js or a similiar file.
 Avoid passing the container around your codebase or declaring it in a global module.

-A correctly built dependency tree requires a single **resolve** call for a single class, called a Composition Root, which indirectly creates instances of your entire application.
++ Resolving: A correctly built dependency tree requires a single **resolve** call for a single class, called a Composition Root, which indirectly creates instances of your entire application.
+Additional resolves are usually only needed when replying to user http requests, such as controller classes.

 ##Contributing